 - Attend mandatory prefect training workshop prior to the beginning of first term.

 - Schedule study sessions based on student feedback, using start-of-term surveys.

 - Make periodic announcements to the students about the availability of study sessions (including meeting time, place, and topics to be covered).

 - Ensure that initial survey and end-of-course surveys are distributed.

-- Collect attendance data for every help session (sign-in sheets), including student names (first and last), course title, date, and time of sessions.
-Submit sign-in sheets at the end of the term.
+- Collect attendance data for every help session (sign-in sheets), including student names (first and last) and class year, course title, date, and time of sessions.
+Submit the attendance data in Excel format, including all students in the class, at the midterm and at the end of the term.

 - Maintain a professional attitude about such matters as class standards, grades, and student complaints.

 - Model appropriate professional attitudes and behaviors to students, staff, and faculty.